Frequently Asked Questions

 • In order to meet the applicability requirements for completing an AUAR under MN Rules 4410.3610, one or more development scenarios must be based on and consistent with the City’s Comprehensive Plan.

-• The city will compare the results of the AUAR and consider the feedback shared by community members.
-If it is determined that the development guidelines proposed by Scenario 2 pose no additional risks above and beyond those associated with the city’s current Comprehensive Plan guidelines, then an amendment to the Comprehensive Plan to incorporate Scenario 2 will be considered.
+• The city compared the results of the AUAR and consider the feedback shared by community members.
+It was determined that the development guidelines proposed by Scenario 2 pose no additional risks above and beyond those associated with the city’s Comprehensive Plan guidelines, so an amendment to the Comprehensive Plan to incorporate Scenario 2 was considered.

 Questions About the Alternative Urban Areawide Review (AUAR)